 If you need to cancel a TV license following the death of your loved one you can do so by filling out a contact form on the TV licensing website.
 You will be required to provide the title, initial, last name, address and license number (if possible) of the person who has died.

-Alternatively, if you lived with the TV license holder and still require a license for your address you can inform TV licensing via post.
+Alternatively, if you lived with the TV license holder and still require a license for your address you can inform TV licensing via email (using the 'Contact us' form) or post.
 Send a short, signed letter stating that the licensee has died, and the person who remains at the address (you).
 If the bank account details for the direct debit need to be changed these should be enclosed too.
 Any future correspondence will be addressed to you.
 The address to write to is:

 In terms of cancelling internet, landline or mobile phone bills, most mobile operators/internet providers have a policy in place should the bill payer die.
 Here are some useful resources from popular mobile, landline and internet providers in the UK: